Demographics of Finland: Origin and background country

-Origin and background country - the definition used by Statistics Finland includes all individuals with at least one parent born in Finland as being of Finnish background.
+Origin and background country – the definition used by Statistics Finland includes all individuals with at least one parent born in Finland as being of Finnish background.
 Individuals with both parents or only one known parent born abroad are classified as having foreign heritage.
 If both parents of an individual were born abroad, the mother's country of birth is primarily considered as the background country.
 For all individuals of Finnish heritage, the background country is Finland.
 (Note: In 2012, Statistics Finland implemented a classification system for determining origin and background comparable to that employed by other Nordic countries.
 This system utilizes data on parental birthplaces to differentiate between Finnish natives and foreign-born individuals.
-It is important to note that data regarding individuals who passed before 1964 is unavailable in the Population Information System.
+Data regarding individuals who passed before 1964 is unavailable in the Population Information System.
 Approximately 900,000 Finnish-born residents, whose parental birthplaces are unknown due to the pre-system death of their parents, are categorized as Finnish given that their native language is either Finnish, Swedish, or Sámi.
 Individuals with at least one parent born in Finland are classified as having a Finnish background.
 For those with foreign-born parents or missing parental data, a foreign background is assigned, regardless of whether they were born in Finland or abroad.
 In cases where both parents were born abroad, the mother's birthplace takes precedence in determining the background.
 If only the father's birthplace is known, it is used to determine the background.
 If the parental data and foreign background of a person born in Finland are unknown, their birthplace is considered their background.
 However, if someone is born in Finland with unknown parental information and foreign background deduction, their background remains unknown.
 In the case of internationally adopted children by Finnish-born parents, they are treated as having a Finnish background, with Finland as their birth country.)